Annxii/saip_mapreduce/report.md

 <p>&nbsp;</p>

 ## 7. Lowest rated movie
 We have previously caluclated the average rating for all movies in _ Exercise 4./6._ - we use this dataset to find the lowest rated movie.
-The dataset contains the number of ratings given.
-We use this first in the mapping to discard movies with too few ratings received.
+The mapping merely makes a bit of formatting to the existing records.
 Since we are only looking for a single result we map to the constant key of _1_, bringing all the average ratings into the same partition.
-The mapped result is simply an object with movie ID and average rating.

-All the reduction does is find the lowest rated object of the collection.
+The reduction filters out any movies with less than 100 ratings and find the movie with the lowest rating within the chunk.

 _The result only contain the id and average rating of the movie.
 In order to get something a little more human readable we find the title from the "movies"-collection_.